ecresp1el/cellpose_on_umich_hpc/README_GPU_SETUP.md

 | `--time=00:20:00` | Reserve the node for 20 minutes |
 | `--pty bash` | Start an *interactive shell* on the GPU node |

-Output you’ll see:
+Output example:
 ```
 srun: job queued and waiting for resources
 srun: job has been allocated resources
 ```
-That means SLURM found a GPU node and launched a new shell (for example `gl1016`).
+This means SLURM found a GPU node (for example `gl1016` or `gl1021`) and launched a new shell there.
-Everything you run after this executes **on the GPU node**.
+Everything you run after that executes **on the GPU node**, not on the login node.

 ---

 ## 🧠 2.
-What happens on a GPU node
+Checking the GPU node

-Once your job starts, check:
+Once you’re on the GPU node:
 ```bash
 nvidia-smi
 ```